Merry Summer Marigolds

 In addition to their many other virtues, marigolds are good travelers.
 Early Spanish colonists took the plants from their native Mexico, where they were sacred to the Aztec goddess Xochiquetzal, back to the Old World, where they flourished.
 Their popularity spread quickly to all kinds of places, including France and North Africa.
 This migration gave rise to the idea that the plants were native to those areas, hence the common names of some species.

 Marigolds are among the easiest plants to grow—perfect for children and beginning gardeners.
 Most garden centers feature cell packs of starter plants in the spring and summer, but marigolds can easily be started from seed.
-Sow directly into pots or garden beds and cover with a thin layer of soil or Fafard® Seed Starter Potting Mix with RESiLIENCE®.
-Fafard® Ultra Potting Mix With Extended Feed and RESILIENCE® is a perfect medium for container-grown specimens.
+Sow directly into pots or garden beds and cover with a thin layer of soil or Fafard® Natural & Organic Potting Mix.
+Fafard® Ultra Potting Mix With Extended Feed is a perfect medium for container-grown specimens.

 Water daily and seedlings should appear within a week or so.
 Thin the young plants to prevent crowding and once they have leafed out, pinch back the stems to promote bushy growth and abundant flowers.
 Established marigolds are somewhat drought tolerant, though container-grown specimens may need extra water during dry spells.